vafour/vafpress-framework/README.md

 ## Credits

-Metabox Support made with WPAlchemy MetaBox PHP Class by Dimas Begunoff, read more about it at [WPAlchmey Site](http://www.farinspace.com/wpalchemy-metabox/).
+Metabox Support made with WPAlchemy MetaBox PHP Class by Dimas Begunoff, read more about it at [WPAlchemy Site](http://www.farinspace.com/wpalchemy-metabox/).

 All icons used are provided by [FontAwesome](http://fortawesome.github.com/Font-Awesome/)